Top 10 Most Haunted Places in North Carolina

 There is nothing more exciting than being a student at a large university and exploring every nook and cranny of the campus to find some paranormal activity.
 Students at this university in Charlotte reported doors opening and closing for no particular reason (with even some sounds of knocking).
 This doesn’t happen in one single building.
 These have occurred in several buildings on the entire campus.
 One such building is Burwell Hall, named after the first president of the University.
 It is said that the spirit of Burwell’s wife is said to be haunting the halls of the same name (and has been for what may be the last 60 years).

 7. State Capitol Building

 In the state capital of Raleigh, it’s probably no secret that there are ghosts that are living in the capitol building.
 Various security guards have heard several phantom sounds during their patrols during the day and night.
-These sounds included the sounds of screams, doors slamming shut, glass shattering, keys jingling and moving around, and an elevator that moves around during odd times of the day.
-There had also been reports of an apparition that was spotted in the Senate chamber only to disappear into thin air seconds later.
+These sounds included screams, doors slamming shut, glass shattering, keys jingling and moving around, and an elevator that moves around during odd times of the day.
+There had also been reports of an apparition spotted in the Senate chamber only to disappear into thin air seconds later.

 6. Brown Mountain Lights